 Harvick on pole at Texas while other Cup contenders in clump

-Harvick on pole at Texas while other Cup contenders in clumpKevin Harvick, left, poses with local military veteran Joshua Hoscheid, right, in Victory Lane after Harvick won the pole for Saturday's NASCAR Cup Series auto race at Texas Motor Speedway in Fort Worth, Texas, Saturday, Nov.
+NASCAR Texas Auto RacingKevin Harvick, left, poses with local military veteran Joshua Hoscheid, right, in Victory Lane after Harvick won the pole for Saturday's NASCAR Cup Series auto race at Texas Motor Speedway in Fort Worth, Texas, Saturday, Nov.
 2, 2019.
 (AP Photo/Larry Papke)

 Harvick goes into Sunday's race fifth in points with two races remaining to qualify for one of the three remaining championship-contending spots in the season finale.
 The driver of the No. 4 Stewart-Haas Racing Ford won at Texas last fall.